April 13, 2018 - April 15, 2018

 **Non-Profit: we accept 10 non-profit booths on a first come, first serve basis for a discounted $75 booth fee.
 More non-profits can apply, but will have to pay the standard booth fee.

-While we don’t specifically allow vendors to choose their location, there is a comment section on the application where you can suggest where you would prefer to be placed.
-The Committee will do their best to accommodate all requests, but there are no guarantees.
-In addition, we typically try to place returning vendors in the same location if the space is available and worked well for both parties in the past.
+Vendors can select their desired area when registering/paying for their booth(s).
+Placement is based on a first-pay, first-serve basis to those vendors who have paid in full first.
+Secondly, we typically try to place returning vendors in the same location if the space is available and worked well for both parties in the past.
 The Street Fair configuration changes often due to construction or other reasons, and we need to be flexible when placing vendors.
 Due to logistical issues there is a chance that vendors will need to be relocated on-site.

 The database will only accept photos under 1MB.
-Try making your photos smaller by using an online photo editing site, or you can follow these steps below:
+Try making your photos smaller by using an online photo editing site (link to PicMonkey), or you can follow these steps below:

 Step 1.
 Call or email our office and explain the issue.
 We will send you a placeholder photo via email that you can 1) save to your desktop and 2) upload to your application.